CosmWasm/docs-deprecated/dev-academy/basics/04-environment.md

 export TXFLAG=($NODE --chain-id $CHAIN_ID --gas-prices 0.001upebble --gas auto --gas-adjustment 1.3)
 ```

-If command above throws error, this means your shell is different.
-If no errors, try running this:
+If the command above throws an error, this means your shell is different.
+If there are no errors, try running this:

 ```bash
 wasmd query bank total $NODE